-Federal air quality laws and U.S. Department of Energy (DOE) regulations that govern the release of airborne radioactive material include 40 CFR 61: Subpart H, National Emission Standards for Hazardous Air Pollutants (NESHAPs)-part of the CAA, and DOE Order 458.1, Chg.
-3, Radiation Protection of the Public and the Environment.
-Under NESHAPs Subpart H, facilities that have the potential to deliver an annual radiation dose of greater than 0.1 mrem (1 μ Sv) to a member of the public must be continuously monitored for emissions.
-Facilities capable of delivering radiation doses below that limit require periodic, confirmatory monitoring.
+Federal air quality laws and U.S. Department of Energy (DOE) regulations that govern the release of airborne radioactive material include 40 CFR 61: Subpart H, National Emission Standards for Hazardous Air Pollutants (NESHAPs) part of the CAA, and DOE Order 458.1, Chg.
+4, Radiation Protection of the Public and the Environment.
+Under NES-HAPs Subpart H, facilities that have the potential to cause an annual radiation dose greater than 0.1 mrem (1 μ Sv) to a member of the public must continuously monitor emissions.
+Facilities capable of delivering radiation doses below that limit require periodic, confirmatory sampling.

-BNL has two active facilities: the Brookhaven Linac Isotope Producer (BLIP), which is continuously monitored with an inline detection system; the Target Processing Laboratory (TPL), which has a particulate filter sampling system to continuously collect gross alpha and gross beta samples; and one inactive facility, the High Flux Beam Reactor (HFBR), where periodic monitoring is conducted.
+BNL has two active facilities: the Brookhaven Linac Isotope Producer (BLIP), whose emissions are continuously monitored with an inline detection system, and the Target Processing Laboratory (TPL), which has a particulate filter sampling system to continuously collect samples for gross alpha and gross beta activity, and one inactive facility, the High Flux Beam Reactor (HFBR), where periodic emissions monitoring is conducted.
 Figure 4-1 provides the locations of these monitored facilities and Table 4-1 presents airborne release data from these facilities.
 Annual emissions from monitored facilities are discussed in the following sections of this chapter.
 The associated radiation dose estimates are presented in Table 8-5 in Chapter 8.